Tractable ADMM Schemes for Computing KKT Points and Local Minimizers for $\ell_0$-Minimization Problems: Introduction

-In this article, we consider the following $\ell_0$-minimization problem: where $x \in \Real^n$, $A \in \Real^{m \times n}$, $b \in \Real^m$, and $\gamma$ is a positive scalar. {We assume that $f(x) {\ \triangleq \ } f_Q(x) + g(x) $, where $f_Q: \Real^n \to \Real$ is a {quadratic} function and $g: \Real^n \to \Real$ is a smooth convex function.} It may be recalled that the $\ell_0$-norm of a vector captures the number of nonzero entries while {an $\ell_0$ regularizer} implicitly emphasizes the sparsity of the resulting minimizer. {{$\ell_0$-minimization problems of the form} \eqref{L0min} \us{assume relevance in a range of} applications in image processing and \us{statistical learning} (cf.~\cite{donoho2006compressed,candes2008introduction,beck2009fast,tibshirani1996regression,wu2009genome}).} {However, the nonconvexity and discontinuity in the $\ell_0$ term has prompted the usage of convex $\ell_1$ or $\ell_2$-norm {regularizers} or other tractable variants~\cite{tibshirani1996regression,bach2012optimization},} while relatively less is known about directly solving problem \eqref{L0min}.
-In spite of the computational challenges of addressing the $\ell_0$-norm penalty, {a} direct resolution of the $\ell_0$-minimization problem is still desirable.
-In fact, the global solutions of \eqref{L0min} achieve model selection consistency~\cite{10.2307/41714785} and are known to be sparse under weaker conditions {than when utilizing the $\ell_1$-norm}.
+where $x \in \Real^n$, $A \in \Real^{m \times n}$, $b \in \Real^m$, and $\gamma > 0$. {\vvs{Suppose} $f(x) {\ \triangleq \ } f_Q(x) + g(x) $, where $f_Q: \Real^n \to \Real$ is a {quadratic} function and $g: \Real^n \to \Real$ is a smooth convex function.} The $\ell_0$-norm of a vector captures the number of nonzero entries while {an $\ell_0$-norm regularizer} implicitly emphasizes the sparsity of the resulting minimizer. {{$\ell_0$-minimization problems of the form} \eqref{L0min} \us{assume relevance in} applications in image processing and \us{statistical learning} (cf.~\cite{donoho2006compressed,candes2008introduction,tibshirani1996regression}).} The nonconvexity and discontinuity of the $\ell_0$-norm has prompted the usage of convex $\ell_1$ or $\ell_2$-norm regularizers or other tractable variants~\cite{tibshirani1996regression,bach2012optimization}.
+While relatively less is known about directly solving problem \eqref{L0min}, a solution of \eqref{L0min} may have better statistical property.
+In fact, global solutions of \eqref{L0min} achieve model selection consistency and are known to be sparse under weaker conditions than when utilizing the $\ell_1$-norm (cf.~\cite{10.2307/41714785}).
+Therefore, despite the computational challenges in addressing the $\ell_0$-norm penalty, resolution of the $\ell_0$-minimization problem is still desirable.
+In this work, we focus on direct resolution of \eqref{L0min}.